 If already installed

-Please note these rpm packages are built on centos7.
-As such they will be compatible on higher versions of centos as well as redhat equivalent versions.
+Please note these rpm packages are built and available on Centos 7 & Centos 8.
+As such they should be compatible on redhat equivalent versions.

 Install as shown above.
 You can then either call binaries directly and pass in configuration parameters.
 Or start and stop the service.